GabrielBalzer/hypercasualgame/srs.md

 ## 1.4 References

-[This subsection provides a complete list of all documents referenced elsewhere in the **SRS**.
+[This subsection provides a complete a list of all documents referenced elsewhere in the **SRS**.
 Identify each document by title, report number if applicable, date, and publishing organization.
 Specify the sources from which the references can be obtained.
 This information may be provided by reference to an appendix or to another document.]

 ## 1.5 Overview